gemfire/gemfire-examples/quickstart/inline-caching/README.md

 ## Start the SpringBoot web service with GemFire integration

 Connecting a GemFire client to an existing GemFire cluster is easy.
+In this example, we have a simple client that passes all reads an writes to the web server.
+The web server is a SpringBoot web service configured to delegate all read and write operations to a GemFire cluster using SpringBoot.

 In our web projects `application.properties` file, we have the following line

 ```plain